 These are as follows:

-Are you consideringdownsizing or upsizing?
-Then contact eChoice, we can help you find the right home loan for you.
+Are you considering downsizing or upsizing?
+Then contact eChoice and find the right home loan for YOU today.